jilloreilly/jill-oreilly-portfolio/README.md

 ## Description

-This portfolio webpage showcases the front-end skills I have learnt through the Front-end development course provided by EdX as well as my previous work as a web developer.
+This portfolio webpage showcases the front-end development skills I have gained through the Front-end web development bootcamp provided by EdX as well as my previous work as a web developer.

 ## Usage